grammyjs/website/site/docs/hosting/vps.md

 > You can take this part as an overview of how the server rental operation works.
 > If you are a beginner, you can use this guide to rent your first ever server!

-::: tip Analog of a server
+::: tip Analog of a Server
 If you cannot or do not want to rent a server but you still want to play around with running a bot on a VPS, you can follow this tutorial on a virtual machine instead.
 To do this, use an application such as [VirtualBox](https://virtualbox.org).
 Create a virtual machine with the desired Linux distribution and use it as a real server.